chocolate42/flaccid/README.md

 * Leaving the existing API untouched
 * Adding a new type FLAC__StaticEncoder which simply wraps FLAC__StreamEncoder, allowing stream functions to be used internally but separating the interface externally
 * A few necessary functions to create and destroy the new type
-* The user encodes per-frame, by feeding an entire frame of input along with the frame index and static encoder instance to a function.
-Instead of callbacks the function returns a buffer containing the encoded frame
+* The user encodes per-frame, by feeding an entire frame of input along with the frame/sample index and providing a valid static encoder instance.
+Instead of callbacks the function returns a buffer containing the encoded frame, valid until the static encoder instance is re-used
 * To reduce needlessly copying data there's a variant with int16_t[] input.
 There's still a copy from input to internal buffer but it eliminates the intermediate external int32_t[] buffer
-* The frame encoders do not do MD5 hashing, as hashing is an in-order operation and we cannot guarantee that (in fact the main point of the API is to allow things to be done out-of-order)
+* The frame encoders do not do MD5 hashing, hashing is an in-order operation and we cannot guarantee that (in fact the major use case of the API is to allow things to be done out-of-order)

 ## flaccid options